MohammadAminHasani/task-manager/README.md

 ## How to Run

-Just simply download exe file and run it as adminstrator , enjoy!
+Just simply download exe file and run it as adminstrator , and enjoy!

 ## Future Improvements